glacials/twos.dev/src/warm/dashes.md

 ### Output Difficulties

 At the time of writing, twos.dev renders in a monospaced font for aesthetic reasons.
 Unfortunately, the glyphs for many dashes are virtually indistinguishable in monospaced fonts.
-To make the differences visible, I wrote [a bespoke preprocessing step](https://github.com/glacials/twos.dev/blob/main/cmd/transform/lengthen_dashes.go) to switch twos.dev's dashes—and dashes only—to variable width fonts.
+To make the differences visible, I wrote [a bespoke preprocessing step(https://github.com/glacials/twos.dev/blob/a61379f9c0f121e9e98033c2a32c3ef47f975f48/winter/document.go#L41-L47) to render twos.dev's dashes in a variable width font.

 I'd love for there to be a "monospace with exceptions" font that takes this chore out of my hands.